Nashville Ballet

 Nashville Ballet is a professional ballet company in Tennessee.
-Founded in 1986 and based in Nashville, Tennessee, it presents a repertoire of classic and contemporary works by a variety of choreographers, including Artistic Director Paul Vasterling.
+Founded in 1986 and based in Nashville, Tennessee, it presents a repertoire of classic and contemporary works by a variety of choreographers, including Artistic Director Nick Mullikin.

-The company is composed of 32 professional dancers from around the world.
+The company is composed of 31 professional dancers from around the world.
 NB2, Nashville Ballet's official second Company, prepares aspiring dancers for a mainstage career through intensive training and performance opportunities.